“Don’t worry about being successful but work toward being significant and the success will naturally follow”, by Oprah Winfrey.

 What is Training?

-Training is defined as the process that consists of increasing the knowledge and skills of the employees so that they can perform their jobs efficiently.
+Training is the process that consists of increasing the knowledge and skills of the employees so that they can perform their jobs efficiently.
 Therefore, training is a procedure whereby a person acquires skills and knowledge that are related to their particular job.
 With the help of training, the feeling of being of “value” increases in the employees, which results in them being satisfied.

-Coaching vs Mentoring-The 10 Differences
+Coaching vs Mentoring- 10 Key Differences

 - The timeline of the relationship in coaching is most likely to be short which can last up to 6 months and 1 year with a certain outcome in mind.
 Whereas, the relationship timeline in mentoring tends to last for a long time which maybe a year or even more than that.

-- Coaching is more performance-driven as it is formulated to improve an individual’s on-the-job performance.
+- Coaching is more performance-driven because it is formulated to improve an individual’s on-the-job performance.
 Whereas, mentoring is more development driven as it doesn’t only looks at the current job function of an individual, but also takes a holistic approach to career development.

-- The structure of coaching is traditional with them regularly scheduled meetings like in weeks or months.
+- The structure of coaching is traditional with regularly scheduled meetings like in weeks or months.
 Whereas, in mentoring, the meetings are more informal, on a need basis required by the mentee.

 - Coaches are usually hired for their expertise in a particular area, the one in which the coachee desires to improve like presentation skills, leadership skills, etc. Whereas in mentoring, the mentors have more seniority and expertise in a certain area than the mentees.